sarahtsige/Python-Flask-API/README.md

 Create API using Python and Flask

 ## Technologies
--Python
+* Python
--Flask
+* Flask
--PeeWee
+* PeeWee

 ## Objective
 Objective was to build an API using Flask and PeeWee.
-Data set utilized was gatherered from Kaggle.
-Data is from the world happiness report and lists the countries in order of happiness as rated by a hapiness score.
+Data set utilized was gathered from Kaggle.
+Data is from the 2015 world happiness report and lists countries and happiness rank as measured by the country's happiness score.
 API includes the country name, region, happiness ranking, and hapiness score.